nyu-rdt/rdt-mqtt/README.md

 For the CPP tests, install paho.mqtt.cpp following the instructions on github For the python tests, install the paho.mqtt python library, again using github instructions

+Note: the cpp examples are close to the paho ones